5 Scheduling Bottlenecks

 Even with continuous batching, there’s still a source of waste: when requests in a batch have different sequence lengths, the shorter sequences need padding to match the longest one in the batch for the attention computation.
 Ragged batching eliminates this by concatenating all the tokens from different requests into a single flat sequence, with appropriate attention masks to prevent cross-request attention.

-This matters most during prefill, where the input lengths across requests can vary widely.
+The benefits of ragged batching are most pronounced when the input lengths across requests vary widely.
 A batch with one 2,048-token prompt and three 128-token prompts would waste enormous compute on padding without ragged batching.
-With ragged batching, the compute is proportional to the actual number of tokens: \(2{,}048 + 3 \times 128 = 2{,}432\) tokens instead of \(4 \times 2{,}048 = 8{,}192\) tokens.
+With ragged batching, the compute is roughly proportional to the actual number of tokens: \(2{,}048 + 3 \times 128 = 2{,}432\) tokens instead of \(4 \times 2{,}048 = 8{,}192\) tokens.
+This example shows how ragged batching supports high concurrency without wasteful padding, maximizing the useful work and keeping TTFT low.

 5.4 Request Scheduling and Prioritization